By Jim Langley

-In last week’s Tech Talk, I explained that shifting into the spokes and damaging your frame’s derailleur hanger was a very common accident.
+In a previous Tech Talk, I explained that shifting into the spokes and damaging your frame’s derailleur hanger was a very common accident.
 I also gave some examples of what could cause it to happen and explained what to do to fix the problem.

 This week, I thought I’d provide some slightly MacGyver-like tips for what you can do after shifting into your rear wheel so that you can ride home.
 It assumes that you carry an all-in-one tool that includes a chain tool (or a separate one).
 Your multi-tool should also have the right wrenches for working on your rear derailleur.